beeme1mr/kubecon-us-25-flag-observablity/slides.md

 preload: false
 routerMode: hash
 info: |
-  ## Feature Flags as First-Class Signals in Observability
+  ## Feature Flags as First-Class Concept in Observability
   KubeCon + CloudNativeCon 2025

   Learn how to integrate feature flag observability into your workflow using OpenFeature and OpenTelemetry standards.